Saturday, October 19, 2019

 "There is no way I would kill her, daddy."

 "Sealing her in the room.
-Pumping carbon monoxide in from the flute you made in the side of the brick fireplace.
+Pumping carbon monoxide in from the flute you made on the side of the brick fireplace.
 You were a sick child.
 I spent many years rebuilding my life after those fires engulfed those tunnels.
-You tried to destroy it all!”
+You tried to destroy it all!"

 His father clutched him in close and embraced his son.
 "Daddy, I thought I did kill her for many years.
-Until, He came to me in the night.
-The man I killed in the mines with the pickax in order to escape my own impending death.
+Until He came to me in the night.
+The man I killed in the mines with the pickax to escape my own impending death.
 He killed her.
-He told me that the widowed women of the deceased and those who lost their children summoned him from the slag hills, the makeshift graves you made when you covered their remains in those shafts.”
+He told me that the widowed women of the deceased and those who lost their children summoned him from the slag hills, the makeshift graves you made when you covered their remains in those shafts."

-After 9-years of frustration Clyde's father screamed at the top of his lungs.
+After 9-years of frustration, Clyde's father screamed at the top of his lungs.
 "Damn you to hell!
 You bastard."
 He began throwing his forearms into Clyde's body.
 Clyde fell over.
 The orderlies were unmoved and stood stoically as they watched the family drama unfold.
 His father pushed him to the side and began to punch wildly.

 "That is enough with your delusions of grandeur.
 I hate you- I hate you!
 Take him to the sanitarium!
 I never want to see him again."